aikidouser/NSYSU.UNIX_Assignment/PA4assignment/md/PA4walkthrough.md

 As we see above, `x` ignores extra arguments, just like `get` and `drop`.

-But what if "x" gets no arguments?
+But what if `x` gets no arguments?
 In that case, its behavior is surprising:

 ```
 >x